asimwe1/rust_chatapp/site/guide/requests.md

 `FromFormValue` trait.
 For example, if you'd like to verify that some user is over some age in a form, then you might define a new `AdultAge` type, use it as a field in a form structure, and implement `FromFormValue` so that it only validates integers over that age.
-If a form is a submitted with a bad age, Rocket won't call a handler requiring a valid form for that structure.
+If a form is submitted with a bad age, Rocket won't call a handler requiring a valid form for that structure.
 You can use `Option` or `Result` types for fields to catch parse failures.